 )

-However, this method uses the current date and time on the system, which can give different outputs depending on the location of the system that refreshes.
+The above method uses the current date and time on the system.
+Due to different timezones, this can give different outputs depending on the location of the system that refreshes.
 This can be an issue if you need a more predictable value.

 Current UTC Date